 This was just the latest of many challenges he has overcome.

-The night before he was due to compete at Beijing 2008, Jawad fell ill.
-He still competed, finishing ninth, but he was later diagnosed with Crohn’s disease.
+The night before he was due to compete at his maiden Paralympic Games in Beijing, China, in 2008, Jawad fell ill.
+He still competed, finishing ninth.
+But he was later diagnosed with Crohn’s.

-Then four years later, after a devastating series of events at his home Games at London 2012 denied him a medal, the Leeds born lifter suffered a flare-up of his condition which could have put him out of action for good.
+Four years later, after a devastating series of events at his home Games at London 2012 denied him a medal, he suffered a flare-up of his condition which could have put him out of action for good.